seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 4/Communicate Change.md

 Do you know the story of pink king? once upon a time, there was a King who loved the color of pink.
 He loved pink so much, that he asked to his servant to paint everything to pink.
-You know what, they could paint everything to pink but there was onething that non of them could paint... and it was... sky.. and maybe some of you know that answer, one of wise servant came to his king and put the pink glasses then suddenly everything was changed to pink even the sky.
+You know what, they could paint everything to pink but there was onething that non of them could paint... and it was... sky..
+So the King was very upset, but one of servant came to his king and put the pink glasses then suddenly everything was changed to pink even the sky.

 How do you think?
 Do you agree that wise servant is really wise?

-Last 17 years, I have been living as a person who solve the problem.
+Last 17 years, I have been living as a person who solve the problem, because I'm a engineer, solving problem is normal thing.
 Every time I face the difficult situation, I tried to solve it, mostly it worked, but not everything.

 I didn't know why, but keep searching for why..

 Last year, I met "Coaching" and it changed one thing but very big ONE thing.
 There is a quote in Coaching world...
 "Don't try to solve the problem of your client, but try to coach them."
-Can you guess what it means?
+Do you konw what was my first reaction to this?
+"What the hell?"
+But I know the meaning now..
+It means, your client will find a way.. in other words, they will solve the problem, as long as you take care of your client properly.

 Suddently it said, I should not focus on problem solving, which I am very good at, and have experiences of more than 17 years.
 But focus on the person, their feeling, their needs and try to understand them.
+Because if I do then they will solve the problem in their life by themselves

-Coaching also asked me to help expand my people's point of view, let them see things from different perspective before they make decisions, and help them understand and communicate with them selves inside them.
+Coaching also asked me to help expand my client's point of view, let them see things from different perspective before they make decisions, and help them understand and communicate with their inner self.
+Because if I do then they will start making better choice and perform better for their goal.

-I had doubt... until I saw it works, my doubt was changed to faith now because you guys showed me that it works.
+Well..
+Do you think I believed from the beginning? hell no..
+I had doubt... until I saw it works.

+I can't say it's all because of experiences in SOTM but my doubt was changed to faith because you guys showed me that it works.

-That's why I introduce new growth coaching program to you.
+That's why I introduce "Better than yesterday coaching program" to you.
+Because I wear the coach's glasses now I think I might be doing properly this time as well.

-"Pathway Level Hunter & Role Masters" is onething I came up for SOTM members after mentorship for new members.
+"Pathway Level Hunter & Role Masters" is onething I came up for SOTM members after mentorship for new members is nearly ended.

+For your information, Pathway is education system that Toastmasters provide and some of you know that there are 5 levels in on path.
+So Pathway level hunter means, participants will learn more about the pathway by doing the project under the coach's supervision and they will achieve the levels.

+Role Masters are a bit different, until now how many roles have you tried in the meeting?
+What was the most difficult one? did you feel you could do it better if someone besides you tell you how you can improve it? if that's your case, you can apply for it because your coach will support you until you master that role.

-We will hunt to achieve Pathway level together and master the roles that you think you need to improve together.
+We will hunt to achieve Pathway level and master the roles that you think you need to improve.

-we will review the project together and record video and share the feedback together.

-I will provide 1on1 coaching session to all the participants and discuss what's your goal and how we should proceed to accomplish them.
+I will provide 1on1 coaching session to all the participants 1 time per month and discuss what's your goal and how we should proceed to accomplish them.

-While you are doing it, you will set your goal and share constructive feedback to each others under the supervision of my coaching.
+While you are doing it, you will set your goal and share constructive feedback to each others.

-And also you guys will do speeches and take roles that you think you need to improve more.

-Last week, I got 3 amazing advisers, they will provide me real feedback of what's really needed and what's better for the people.
-And I will try my best to serve clients as Growth Coach.

-I know I can not guaranntee the result, but One thing I can assure you is that you will not feeling alone because we will be there together with you.
+I know I can not guaranntee the result, but One thing I can assure you is that you will not feel alone because we will be there together with you.

 And when we see small success, we will be happy for you and we will celebrate together with you.

-This new change will bring a few things to the club, 1st, participants will fill out the speech slot and roles, because they will learn by doing.
-SOTM members will see their progress clearly and will not struggle alone because we will all there together.

-How do you think? will you join?
+How do you think?
+I hope it make senses to you.
+After the meeting when it's ready, I will share the link for the apply, This project will continue up to 3 months, and additional effort will be required, so you can think about it.

 Thanks